 The Review Section publishes book reviews and review essays as well as reviews of relevant content in other genres.
 Book reviews run from around 1,500 words to 2,000 words; review essays can be up to 5,000 words.
 We welcome reviews of projects that have made significant contributions to the field of rhetorical studies, writing, and culture, which can include traditional scholarly books as well as more experimental digital projects.
 We especially encourage reviews that are inclusive and intersectional and that amplify works by LGBTQ and BIPOC authors.
 Please note that the genre of the review is malleable; to establish some helpful guidelines, we are interested in reviews that move beyond simply marching the audience through each chapter or section in linear ways.
 Rather, an exciting and illuminating review does the work of evaluating the project and offering future lines of inquiry for scholars and teachers of rhetoric and writing.
 In addition, because of the affordances of digital publishing, we encourage reviews that explore the possibilities of bringing a variety of texts to life through innovative design choices.
 To that end, we are also be happy to receive reviews of more performative and creative endeavors, such as films, podcasts, digital art installations, conference panel presentations, scholar-activist speeches, etc. To inquire about or submit reviews, please contact Ben Wetherbee at the email address listed above.

 We also accept the submission of books for review from publishers or individuals.
-They will be listed in the Reviews section in the main menu.
-Please send them to the address below.
+Please send books to the address below: